-Section 199A expires at the end of 2025.
-At that time, the effective marginal rate on pass-through business income would rise by over one-third, from 29.6 percent to 39.6 percent.
+The 20 percent deduction for pass-through business income enacted in 2017, Section 199A of the tax code, expires at the end of 2025.
+At that time, the effective marginal rate on pass-through business income would rise by over one-third.
+Tax legislation passed by the House Ways and Means Committee in May would permanently extend Section 199A and increase the deduction to 23 percent, lowering the top effective tax rate on qualifying income to 28.49 percent.